2 July 2023

 When you start out as a trader you might be earning a starting salary of between £24,000 and £35,000, but if you have completed an internship, have professional qualifications and with bonuses, this could rocket to anything from £80,000 to £150k annually.

 The nature of the stock trading world means that to succeed, you should be able to cope with pressurised situations and juggle multiple projects, while being decisive and able to analyse information quickly, process it and act on it.

 “The competition in this sector means you also need to be focused and motivated to make it”

 As you’re likely to be working with valuable clients, it’s vital that you can forge strong relationships; after all, you’re going to be buying shares and managing investments for them, so it helps if they can trust you!

 The competition in this sector means you also need to be focused and motivated to make it, especially as the working days are long (because they’re based on financial markets) and extremely busy – no two days will be the same.

 Stockbroker work experience opportunities

-Whether you’re studying a finance-based degree or something else, you’ll still benefit from becoming involved on a work experience scheme like a placement or internship with a bank.
+Whether you’re studying for a finance-based degree or something else, you’ll still benefit from becoming involved in a work experience scheme like a placement or internship with a bank.